Azure/Azure-Verified-Modules/docs/content/contributing/bicep/_index.md

 For example, the `version` value should be:
 - `0.1` for new modules, so that they can be released as `v0.1.0`.
-- `1.0` once the module owner signes off the module is stable enough for it’s first Major release of `v1.0.0`.
+- `1.0` once the module owner signs off the module is stable enough for it’s first Major release of `v1.0.0`.
 - `0.x` for all feature updates between the first release `v0.1.0` and the first Major release of `v1.0.0`.

 ## Testing